jongio/vscodespaces/vscodespaces/reference/configuring.md

 ## Container features

 Our service sets the following features by default in environments created without any special configuration in a **devcontainer.json** file.
-This features are optional when creating environments through any of the configurations described later in this article.
+These features can also be manually specified when creating environments through any of the advanced configurations described later in this article.

 ### Host Network mode